ric2b/Vivaldi-browser/chromium/docs/sublime_ide.md

 **Note:** If you're having issues, adding `"sublimeclang_debug_options": true` to your settings file will print more to the console (accessed with ``Ctrl + ` ``) which can be helpful when debugging.

+**Debugging:** If things don't seem to be working, the console ``Ctrl + ` `` is your friend.
+Here are some basic errors which have workarounds:

+1. Bad Libclang args
+    - *problem:* ```tu is None...``` is showing up repeatedly in the console:
+    - *solution:* ninja_options_script.py is generating arguments that libclang can't parse properly.
+To fix this, make sure to
+    ```export CHROMIUM_OUT_DIR="{Default Out Directory}"```
+    This is because the ninja_options_script.py file will use the most recently
+    modified build directory unless specified to do otherwise.
+If the chosen
+    build directory has unusual args (say for thread sanitization), libclang may
+    fail.

 ### Mac (not working)